FaizAmin99/DymaxTech-HRM-MERN/README.md

-DymaxTech HR Management system app to manage the company's employees.
+DymaxTech HR Management system app to manage your company employees.